Difference Between Neuromodulation and Neurostimulation

 The demand for Neuromodulation in people is predicted to increase drastically since the effects are so promising and life-changing.
 Also, the advancement in technology is attracting more and more people with different health issues because who doesn’t want a healthy, stress-free life?

 According to market research, it’s just the beginning of the Neuromodulation technique.
-Time will unfold a new horizon, a whole new world for humans to witness in this technique.
+Time will unfold a new horizon and world for humans to witness through this technique.

 What is Neurostimulation?